 Insurance Agency Revenue Multiples: 2026 Market Data

-Current market data on P&C insurance agency revenue multiples, earnings multiples, and the factors that move valuations up or down in 2026.
+Current market data on P&C insurance agency revenue multiples, earnings multiples, and the operating factors that move valuations up or down in 2026.

-Understanding these multiples is critical whether you're buying, selling, or just curious about what your book is worth.
-This guide breaks down the current market data, what drives multiples up or down, and how to use this information to make smarter decisions.
+Understanding these multiples is critical whether you're buying, selling or just curious about what your book is worth.
+This guide breaks down the current market data, what drives multiples up or down and how to use this information to make smarter decisions.

 Industry range: 1.1x - 2.2x annual premium Median: 1.54x